dhellmann/pymotw-3/source/re/index.rst

    :caption:
    :start-after: #end_pymotw_header

-Looking backwards works a little differently than looking ahead, in that the expression must use a fixed length pattern.
-Repetitions are allowed, as long as there is a fixed number (no wildcards or ranges).
+Looking backward works a little differently than looking ahead, in that the expression must use a fixed-length pattern.
+Repetitions are allowed, as long as there is a fixed number of them (no wildcards or ranges).

 .. {{{cog
 .. cog.out(run_script(cog.inFile, 're_negative_look_behind.py'))